 If a particular hash is either unsupported or unknown, the implementation can either ignore it or report a failure.
 However, at least one algorithm specified for a particular entry must be supported for the verification to succeed.

 The topic of Manifest file compression is covered by GLEP 61 .
 This section merely addresses interoperability issues between Manifest compression and this specification.

 The compressed Manifest files are required to be suffixed for their compression algorithm.
 This suffix should be used to recognize the compression and decompress Manifests transparently.
-The exact list of algorithms and their corresponding suffixes are outside the scope of this specification.
+The supported formats are specified in compressed file formats section.

 The top-level Manifest file must not be compressed.
 Since the OpenPGP signature covers the uncompressed text and is compressed itself, the data would have to be decompressed without any prior verification.
 This could expose users e.g. to zip bombs or exploits on decompressor vulnerabilities.

 Whenever this specification refers to sub-Manifests, they can use any names but are also required to use a specific compression suffix.
 The MANIFEST entries are required to specify the full name including compression suffix, and the verification is performed on the compressed file.